d-exclaimation/echoppe/docs/structure.md

 ### Idea

-Single page this time, no need for seo (I think unless, this project goes beyong and there is a demand for sharing cart list???)
+Single page this time, no need for seo (I think, unless this project goes beyond and there is a demand for sharing cart list)

 But I will use client side routing to get off the hastle of going through the app main screen all the time.
 I need to balance or work with saving data from the server, in a mantainable state, probably local user storage for fast access or maybe not (use cache from the server instead)

+#### Connection

 The web app will start off using REST to communicate to the server, this will like explained above (see Elixir API's idea).
 The React App will instansiate a Websocket connection once a user chooses a cart list, the socket handle all the inputs from the user and also perform real-time updates.
 This allow me not to create sockets immediately, idk if this is a good approach though, maybe it's better to use websocket everywhere or go with GraphQL Subscriptions which will give more flexibilities

-The browser to server connection for individual connection will look like:
+---

 ![`browser-to-server`](./images/individual-connection.png)
+_The browser to server connection for individual connection_

+---